liamtimms/bashscripts/README.md

 These are basic quality of life bash scripts for things I do regularly.

+To install most dependencies on Arch run:

+    sudo pacman -S --needed pacman-contrib fwupdmgr rclone pandoc neovim reflector

+yay must be manually installed if you haven't already installed it

+before running rclone requires manual intervention if not already set up.
 ## archupdate
 * usage: updates Arch Linux via yay, updates vim-plug and any plugins, cleans up pacman cache, if it hasn't been run in a week it first updates the mirror list and also updates firmware if applicable
 * dependencies: only for Arch Linux, reflector, fwupdmgr, yay, pacman-contrib, neovim with vim-plug (see my dotfiles)